awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-install-ECS.md

 ## Set up IAM roles<a name="ContainerInsights-Prometheus-Setup-ECS-IAM"></a>

 You need two IAM roles for the CloudWatch agent task definition\.
 If you specify **CreateIAMRoles=True** in the AWS CloudFormation stack to have Container Insights create these roles for you, the roles will be created with the correct permissions\.
 If you want to create them yourself or use existing roles, the following roles and permissions are required\.
 + **CloudWatch agent ECS task role**— The CloudWatch agent container uses this role\.
-It must include the **CloudwatchAgentServerPolicy** policy and a customer\-managed policy which contains the following read\-only permissions:
+It must include the **CloudWatchAgentServerPolicy** policy and a customer\-managed policy which contains the following read\-only permissions:
   + `ec2:DescribeInstances`
   + `ecs:ListTasks`
   + `ecs:ListServices`